jeremyNg/shell-novice/_episodes/02-fileStructure.md

 - "How are files organized in linux system?"
 objectives:
 - "Explain file structure in Linux system."
+- "Introduce different types of files."
 keypoints:
-- "Everything is a file in Linux system."
+- "Generally, everything is a file in Linux system."
 - "Directories in Linux system are organized in tree-like structure."
+- "Different types of files in Linux system."

 ---